loot/libloot/docs/api/sorting.rst

 Plugin overlap edges are then added.
 Two plugins overlap if they contain the same record, i.e. if they both edit the same record or if one edits a record the other plugin adds.
-Plugins also overlap if they both load one or more BSAs and the BSAs loaded by one plugin contain data for a file path that is also included in the BSAs loaded by the other plugin.
+Plugins also overlap if they both load one or more BSAs (BA2s for Fallout 4) and the BSAs loaded by one plugin contain data for a file path that is also included in the BSAs loaded by the other plugin.

 For each plugin, skip it if it overrides no records, otherwise iterate over all other plugins.